adlr/formulatenext/README.md

 Software dependencies:

-* pdfium - rendering PDF for web-based GUI, editing
+* pdfium/skia - rendering PDF for web-based GUI, editing
+* opencv - signature import/image cleanup
-* (later) harfbuzz/skia - rendering Unicode text to PDF
+* (later) harfbuzz - rendering Unicode text to PDF

-Planned features:
+Current features:

 * Ability to open and view a PDF
 * Arbitrary zoom in/out
 * Thumbnail view

-At this point I expect a few key C++ classes:

-* PDFDocument - The Model, and the bridge to PDFium
-* DocController - processes input on the main doc view
-* DocView - view for a document
-* ThumbnailController - processes input on the thumbnail view
-* ThumbnailView - view for the thumbnails

-Then the following features can be added:

-* Rotate pages
 * Save document
 * Select (multiple) pages in thumbnail view and drag to reorder
+* Draw/freehand (and edit when reopened)
+* Add/edit text in PDF documents
+* Append PDF to document

+Immediately Planned Features (in order I plan to work on them):

+* Change added text to use FreeText Annotations rather than PDF text objects.
+Goal is to support multi-line text boxes.
+* Move line drawing annotations to Ink(?)
+Annotations rather than using PDF path objects.
+* Disallow editing anything except annotations

+Known issues:

+* Rotated pages don't seem to work well at all
+* It's hard to add text on top of existing text (you end up editing existing text)
+* Sometimes there's an error when appending a PDF
+* Off-by-one pixel errors in the render cache can lead to artifacts (saved doc not impacted, luckily)

+Other TODOs in no particular order:

+* Rotate pages
+* Delete pages
 * Drag a PDF document in, or drag pages between document windows to copy pages
-* Drop text onto a page
-* Re-open doc and edit dropped text
-* Draw/freehand (and edit when reopened)
 * Drop images into page (and edit when reopened)
 * Better text handling (with Harfbuzz)
 * Rich text